Table of Contents

-Mechanisms which have been described for acantholysis are steric hindrance by desmoglein antibodies, protease activation and disruption of intracellular signaling pathways and apoptolysis (apoptosis and acantholysis).
+Mechanisms which have been described for acantholysis are a steric hindrance by desmoglein antibodies, protease activation and disruption of intracellular signaling pathways and apoptolysis (apoptosis and acantholysis).

 Anti Dsg antibodies have been demonstrated in healthy relatives of PV patients suggesting genetic control over the immune mechanism.
 PV has strong associations with HLA DRB1*04, *14 alleles, DQB1*0503 and *0302.

 Drug-induced cases of PV are rare and mainly occur with the use of drugs containing thiol compounds such as penicillamine.
-Non-thiol drugs linked to the disease include ACE inhibitors, glibenclamide and drugs with phenol groups such as cephalosporins, rifampicin, pyritinol, phenobarbital and aspirin.
+Non-thiol drugs linked to the disease include ACE inhibitors, glibenclamide, and drugs with phenol groups such as cephalosporins, rifampicin, pyritinol, phenobarbital and aspirin.

 Symptoms of Pemphigus Vulgaris

 Mucosal lesions: Mucosal lesions are present in almost all patients of PV.
-The initial clinical presentation is the presence oral mucosal lesions, in 50-70% of PV patients.
+The initial clinical presentation is the presence of oral mucosal lesions, in 50-70% of PV patients.
 These lesions may be the only manifestation or may precede the cutaneous lesions.
 The most commonly observed lesions are irregularly shaped buccal or palatal erosions that heal slowly.
 Mucosal membranes involved are oral mucosa, conjunctiva, nasopharynx, larynx, esophagus, vulva, and cervix.

 Cutaneous lesions: Flaccid blisters filled with clear fluid are the most common cutaneous lesions in PV.
-Skin covering the face, scalp, neck, upper chest and back is the most commonly affected.
+The skin covering the face, scalp, neck, upper chest and back is the most commonly affected.
 The skin around the blister may be normal or erythematous.
 The blisters may rupture leaving behind painful erosions which extend at the edges.
 Erosions usually heal leaving behind post-inflammatory pigmentation (hypopigmentation or hyperpigmentation) without scarring.